Jack Rabbit

 On the other hand, the Black-tailed Jack Rabbit is slightly smaller and has a black-tipped tail.
 This species tends to inhabit the southern regions of Calgary, where the semi-arid conditions mimic its native environment.
 Both species exhibit remarkable adaptation skills, allowing them to thrive in the varied landscapes of the Calgary region.
 These jackrabbits are integral to the local ecosystem, serving as prey for numerous predators and thus maintaining the ecological balance.

-Habitat and Distribution in the Calgary Region
+0.1 Habitat and Distribution of the White Tailed Jackrabbit in the Calgary Region

 The distribution of jackrabbits in Calgary is influenced by seasonal changes and food availability.
 During the warmer months, they are more active and can be seen foraging in fields and meadows.
 Come winter, these resilient creatures adapt by seeking shelter in denser vegetation and relying on their keen senses to avoid predators.
 Understanding their habitat preferences and distribution patterns enhances the chances of observing these fascinating animals in their natural settings.

-Unique Characteristics of Jack Rabbits
+0.2 Unique Characteristics of Black Tailed Jackrabbits

-Diet and Feeding Habits
+0.3 Diet and Feeding Habits of the Antelope Jackrabbit

 Behaviour and Social Structure